MDic-s-Preservation-Archives/MUAM/The Story/README.md

 He looked like a deer caught in headlights when I stared blankly at him, he asked me something and I did not hear them as I was awe struck with his amazing beauty and lean figure.
 Finally, after a few seconds that felt like hours, he managed to stammer out, "I I I apologize, I didn't mean to distract you...
 I haven't even had a full day yet alone known you a full day yet."

 "What's on the menu Sir?
-I have never been to such a establishment before, I Guess crazy runs in the family for not going out often."
+I have never been to such a establishment before, I guess crazy runs in the family for not going out often."
 That got a good laugh from both of us.
 Once the laughter died, we both sat there in silence, expecting the other to say or do something first.

 Eventually, The man of my momentary fantasy spoke.
 "My Name is Colonel Sander-son, and everything is on the menu..."
 "E-e-everything?"
 I stuttered as I stared at his gorgeous chiseled face and chest, that amazing apron just compliments the wild imagination I have of his figure, leaving only my imagination of what's below and behind the counter.
 He winked slightly at my question and took a few moments to consider his response.
 Sander-son replies under his breath, "Evverrything..."

 "I will take the open house special for one for here please" I spoke calmly as customers were beginning to stare at me taking my time at the front counter.
-"We have a special bonus after your meal since you are the 100th customer of the day, if you are interested, we can talk about it more in my office after your meal sir"
+"We have a special bonus after your meal since you are the 100th customer of the day, if you are interested, we can talk about it more in my office after your meal, sir"
 "Thank you Sander-son...
 I will..."

 # Chapter 2